Peer influence breaks ergodicity in an opinion dynamics model with external information: High-Sensitivity Regime (Low Noise Limit)

 Within this framework, we study the probability of exceeding the threshold $X^*$.
 We adopt both computational and analytical approaches, focusing on the probability that the empirical average $\langle X_m \rangle$ exceeds $X^*$, namely:

 The analytical treatment is presented in Appendix~\ref{sec:appendix}, yielding the result:

 where $m$ is the number of time steps considered in computing the mean.
 In Fig.~\ref{fig:probflips} we compare the analytical predictions (lines) and numerical simulations (markers with error bars), finding strong agreement, concluding that our stylized model can correctly reproduce theoretical features.
 In the simulations, we track how often the condition in~\eqref{eq:probabilityofflip} is satisfied in the memory-based scenarios, namely when $\langle X_m\rangle$ exceeds the critical threshold defined in Eq.~\eqref{eq:x_star}.
-The crossing frequency is recorded per simulation and averaged across several independent realizations $S$ to obtain the empirical value of probability.
+The crossing frequency is recorded per simulation and averaged across several independent realizations $S$ to obtain the empirical flipping probability.
 This value is then compared to the theoretical probability predicted from Gaussian statistics using the error function.
-For each fixed value of $p$, the flipping probability remains close to 1 at low $\gamma$, then rapidly drops to 0 near a critical value.
-This behaviour reflects the increasing difficulty of exceeding the threshold $X^*$ given by Eq.~\eqref{eq:x_star}, which grows with $\gamma$.
-For fixed $\gamma$, the higher the $p$, the higher the probability of transition to state 1.